raspberrypi/style-guide/style-guide.md

 # Raspberry Pi Style Guide 2.0

-This document is based on the original Style Guide from days of yore.
-It is a work in progress; the word list is still being updated to remove obsolete and duplicate entries, and there will also be specific sections on website guidelines in future.
+This document is being updated constantly; please ensure you have the most recent version.

 When preparing copy for UK or international audiences (that is, the vast majority of our content), unless the matter is mentioned below, please consult *New Hart's Rules: The Oxford Guide to Style*.
 If a particular spelling or hyphenation choice is not specified here, the version in the *Oxford English Dictionary* is to be preferred.